Bjorn Fratangelo: 2015-2017: First major match win and top 100

-2021-2022: Mixed doubles debut and first doubles win at the US Open
+2021-2023: Mixed doubles debut and first doubles win at the US Open

-He qualified at the 2021 French Open, before losing to Cameron Norrie.
+He qualified for the main draw of the 2021 French Open, before losing to Cameron Norrie.

 At the 2021 US Open, Fratangelo made his debut in mixed doubles with Madison Keys, whom he began dating four years ago.
 He also paired in men’s doubles with Christopher Eubanks as wildcards where he reached the second round recording his first win in doubles in his career at a Grand Slam over Frances Tiafoe and Nicholas Monroe.

-He secured his main draw spot at the 2022 French Open for a second consecutive year at this Major with a straight sets win over Nino Serdarušić.
+He secured his main draw spot at the 2022 French Open for a second consecutive year at this major with a straight sets win over Nino Serdarušić.

+Coaching career

+Fratangelo began coaching Keys in June 2023 following her second-round loss at Roland Garros.
+He coached her to her first Grand Slam title at the 2025 Australian Open.